Negotiate Your Credit Line Increase Like a Boss

 When the call comes through (and expect that call to come through), it’s important to remember Ramit’s cardinal rules of negotiation.

 A special tip from Ramit: Always take notes of the call and get as much information as possible.
-This includes names, dates, numbers.
+This includes names, dates, and numbers.

 Step 1: Ask for what you want